Tire Wear Pollution: An Overlooked Environmental Crisis

 Q5.
 How can we reduce tire wear pollution?

-A. Solutions include using eco-friendly tires, maintaining proper tire pressure, supporting sustainable transportation methods, and pushing for stronger environmental regulations.
+A. Solutions include using eco-friendly tires, maintaining proper tire pressure, supporting sustainable transportation methods, and advocating for stronger environmental regulations.